 The milling and export of swamp kauri is regulated under the Forests Act 1949, and it is considered to be "salvaged" or naturally dead timber under the Act.
-The Ministry for Primary Industries (MPI) is responsible for administering the Forests Act.
+Te Uru Rākau - New Zealand Forest Service is responsible for administering the Forests Act.